 Discussions ensued and Bill, who was looking for a winter place to race and train for the 1979 Boston Marathon, committed to run what would become the inaugural Runner's Den 10,000 Meter Run scheduled for February 4, 1979.
 (Bill went on to win Boston in '79 setting the American record at 2:09:27)

 From that first successful year, Bill's relationship with Phoenix and the stature of the race grew.
 Shortly after the first race, Bill did an interview from Phoenix which was featured on the cover of Runner's World magazine.
 As a result, the following year's race exploded competitively, attracting elite athletes from around the country and later, the world.

 Bill became a fixture on the winter Valley running scene.
 He bought a second home to escape the brutal Boston winters and he became a regular participant in the Runner's Den Classic Road Race plus several other area races.
-He participated in the first 12 editions plus numbers 15, 20 and 25.
-Runner's Den, as the race became known, evolved into a world class event producing two American records and the deepest field of sub-30 minute 10K performances ever recorded (54 in 1983).
+He participated in most of the first 10 editions plus numbers 15, 20 and 25.
+Runner's Den, as the race became known, evolved into a world class event producing an American record and the deepest field of sub-30 minute 10K performances ever recorded (52 in 1985).
 It might be noted that although Bill had never won the race, he did finish second place in years #1 and #2 and third in #20, at the age of 51, perhaps an even more impressive feat.

 Now, 40 years to the day from his first appearance, Bill Rodgers is returning to Phoenix to join us at our 40th event, the Runner's Den Pancake Run presented by IHOP.

 Our Race and the City of Phoenix couldn't be happier.